 If you’re anything like me, you’ve done more cooking in the last year than you did in the decade before, and since the laying low and staying home moto doesn’t seem to be ending any time soon, it appears I’ll be happily cooking up a storm for a while to come.

-Along the way over the last year, I’ve worn out my old pans, bought a couple of new ones, but all in all, I don’t love cooking with any of them.
+Over the last year, I’ve worn out my old pans and bought a couple of new ones, but all in all, I don’t love cooking with any of them.

 When The Always Pan arrived, I was rather excited, and as I opened the box, I was not let down.
-Upon first glance, the pan looked sturdy, well made, and the blue was simply perfect.
+The pan looked sturdy and well made, and the blue was simply perfect at first glance.

 Since it had passed the visual test and is a beautiful pan, it was onto cooking, 30 days of it to be exact.